 In 1995, the University developed a statement of principles to reduce water consumption in Atlanta and Oxford.
-Then, in 2007, a consulting team was hired to develop a comprehensive storm water management plan addressing storm water management, waste-water management, and overall water conservation on Emory's campuses.
+Then, in 2007, a consulting team was hired to develop a comprehensive storm water master plan addressing storm water management, waste-water management, and overall water conservation on Emory's campuses.

 Currently Emory has one of the largest green building inventories by square footage among all universities in the nation.

 Emory's green buildings conserve water in the following ways: